 The benefits of trees in the urban environment are well-known, providing shade, amenity and biodiversity.12 Trees with a large, healthy canopy provide the greatest benefits, and provision of irrigation is often necessary to support healthy tree canopies in urban environments where trees are planted in constrained areas and have limited access to water through their root systems.
-In the future, drier and hotter conditions are likely to make this need even greater.
-There are hot-spot areas in the Catchment with low canopy cover where increases in tree cover will be crucial, particularly in Greater Dandenong and Casey.12 Generally, tree canopy cover in the catchment is higher than the western areas of the region, contributing to the leafy character of the established neighbourhoods.
+Tree canopy cover in the north and west of the catchment is amongst the lowest in the region, with challenging growing conditions due to relatively low rainfall.12 In the future, drier and hotter conditions are likely to make this need even greater.
+The east and southern areas of the catchment benefit from a significant urban forest, important to the leafy character of neighbourhoods.
 However, a recent study of tree resilience identified that a substantial proportion of trees in Melbourne would not be able to survive future climates.13 To manage this risk, provision of irrigation is a key strategy to improve survival rates.
 Street trees can be supported by alternative water resources, by directing runoff from roads to trees or by irrigating with a recycled water supply.